Conditional Logic allows you to show or hide a field (or entire section) based on what the user selects for another field on a form.

 Adding Logic to Your Field

 To use Conditional Logic, click on a field within the form builder to edit it.
-This is the field you will show or hide based on choices made on previous fields.
+This is the field you will show or hide based on choices made in previous fields.

-Each of the criteria you set up must be based on a Dropdown List, Checkbox, Number, Event, or Radio Button field.
+Each of the rules you set up must be based on a Date/Time, Dropdown List, Checkbox, Number, Event, or Radio Button field.
 Select the field you want to view and its respective option.
 You can add or delete criteria by clicking on the plus and minus icons.

 NOTE: As stated above, your form MUST contain a field with options or a Number field in order for you to use the Conditional Logic feature.